meshonline/Surface-Heat-Diffuse-Skinning/README.md

 Copy all the contents in 'Surface-Heat-Diffuse-Skinning/addon' to Blender's add-ons directory.

 Launch Blender, from 'File->User Preferences...', activate the 'Surface Heat Diffuse Skinning' addon, then click the 'Save User Settings' button and close the 'Blender User Preference' window.

+Note: The pre-built version has added support for 32 bit of Windows and Blender 2.8 Beta, so the Python script files and the directory structure has changed.
+If you choose to build from source, please use the Python script files and directory structure in the pre-built version.

 # Usage
 Select all the sub-meshes and one armature, the interface will appear on the tool shelf section of 'View3D->Tools->Animation'.